All Episodes

 Why don't you stand up?

-What is not you, but why why isn't there a a mass worldwide uprising condemning these people?
+Not you, but why isn't there a mass worldwide uprising condemning these people?

-They're not heard, pe you know, the news media doesn't come and actually ask these people what they think because I personally am a Shi'ite Muslim, and if I go to certain parts of the world, you know, some par I could be killed because they consider me an infidel.
+And if I go to certain parts of the world, you know, some part, I could be killed because they consider me an infidel, even within my own religion.

 And they have nothing to do with Islam.

-You're a really intelligent man and people look up to you, and sometimes we go if you tell somebody you're a Muslim, they look at us like we're like kind of like the Ebola virus.
+And sometimes we go, if you tell somebody you're a Muslim, they look at us like we're kind of like the Ebola virus.

-And I just was like you sometimes to make your listeners understand that Muslims aren't like that, that this is not what we ascribe to.
+And I just would like you sometimes to make your listeners understand that Muslims aren't like that, that this is not what we ascribe to.

-Yeah, you know, it uh I I uh I can understand what you're saying, but when you look at the names and the pictures of people that hijack airplanes or who get caught hijacking airplanes, uh uh i it's in mistake unmistakable uh that that they are uh well I don't know, Muslim, uh uh Arabic, Egyptian or what have you.
+Yeah, you know, I can understand what you're saying, but when you look at the names and the pictures of people who hijack airplanes or who get caught hijacking airplanes, it's unmistakable that they are, well, I don't know, Muslim, Arabic, Egyptian, or what have you.

-I mean it's it's you know, redheaded Irish people are not hijacking airplanes and flying them into buildings.
+I mean, it's, you know, red-headed Irish people are not hijacking airplanes and flying them into buildings.

 Right, I understand that.

-But my point is is that they're a minority in the religion and they're not Muslims according to what we believe.
+But my point is that they're a minority in the religion, and they're not Muslims according to what we believe.

-The prophet does never has never said to go kill innocent people.
+The Prophet has never said to go kill innocent people.

 He's never ascribed to that.